 The market’s Turkish name, the Mısır Çarşısı (Egyptian Market), means the building was initially endowed with taxes levied on goods imported from Egypt.

-Some Turkish Food to Try
+Turkish Food to Try on an Istanbul Stopover

 Istanbul is a fantastic city to eat, from cheap fast food like shwarma to high-end dining, it hits the spot.
 Turkish cuisine is similar to Greek, so expect items like flavorful olives and honey at breakfast and pistachio encrusted deserts.
 Here are a few things you need to try in Istanbul.